 Though there isn’t much you can do to completely avoid air pollution, there are some things you can do to help protect yourself from the effects.

-- In some cities where smog can reach dangerous levels, tight fitting mask should be worn to seal out as much of the pollutants as possible.
-Surgical masks, handkerchiefs and the like are ineffective as the air get around them.
+- In some cities where smog can reach dangerous levels, tight-fitting masks should be worn to seal out as much of the pollutants as possible.
+Surgical masks, handkerchiefs, and the like are ineffective as the air gets around them.

 - Use the recycled air feature in your car, rather than the vents to cool off in the car